Anouk Aimée: Career

 Robert Altman, at another time, wanted to use Aimée in a film to be called Lake Lugano, about a woman who was a Holocaust survivor returning long after the war.
 She "loved the script," according to Altman.
 However, she backed out after discussing the part with him more thoroughly:

 I do remember he was like a bomb.
 He had a strong personality.
 He was tall, and he had a big voice.
 'I want this,' and 'I want that.'
 I remember thinking it would be very difficult to work with him, and we didn't make the film.

 In 2002, she received an honorary César Award, France's national film award, and in 2003 received an Honorary Golden Bear at the Berlin International Film Festival.
 In the 1960s, Life magazine called her "the Left Bank's most beautiful resident ... after each picture her enigmatic beauty lingered" in the memories of her audience.

-In late 2013, the Cinemania film festival in Montreal, Canada, paid tribute to Aimée's career.
+In late 2013, the Cinemania film festival in Montréal paid tribute to Aimée's career.

 Aimée reunited with director Claude Lelouch and co-star Jean-Louis Trintignant for a follow-up to Un homme et une femme and its sequel, A Man and a Woman: 20 Years Later (Un homme et une femme, 20 ans deja, 1986) which is her final film.
 The result, The Best Years of a Life (Les plus belles années d'une vie, 2019), was shown at Cannes out of competition.

 Personal life

 Aimée was married and divorced four times: Édouard Zimmermann (1949–1950), director Nico Papatakis (1951–1954), actor and musical producer Pierre Barouh (1966–1969), and actor Albert Finney (1970–1978).
 She had one child, Manuela Papatakis (born 1951), from her second marriage.
+Her daughter (in marriage: Mujdei) became a painter.

 She died at her home in Paris on 18 June 2024, at the age of 92.
 She was buried privately at the Saint-Vincent Cemetery in Paris on 25 June.